 Charles County has an open space preservation goal of 50 percent.
-Figure 14 below provides a summary of the County's preservation efforts through 2022 to meet this open space goal.
+Figure 14 below provides a summary of the County's preservation efforts through 2023 to meet this open space goal.

 Charles County has utilized, and should continue to utilize, Program Open Space funds for regular improvements to County parks and recreation amenities, and strategic acquisition of land for future parks, recreation facilities, and open spaces.
-Program Open Space has supported 22 projects throughout Charles County from 2017 - 2022.
-A complete list of those projects can be found in Section I. Additional recreation amenities at these sites will depend on further assistance from Program Open Space funding and will significantly contribute to satisfying long-standing recreation and land conservation goals of the state and county.
+Additional recreation amenities at these sites will depend on further assistance from Program Open Space funding and will significantly contribute to satisfying long-standing recreation and land conservation goals of the state and county.

-The projects selected in this annual report are consistent with the County's current Land Preservation, Parks and Recreation Plan (LPPRP).
-The LPPRP clearly states that the demand for active recreation facilities continues to grow and that there is an immediate need to plan and develop such facilities.
+The County's current Land Preservation, Parks and Recreation Plan (LPPRP) clearly states that the demand for active recreation facilities continues to grow and that there is an immediate need to plan and develop such facilities.
 Athletic playing fields and hiking/biking trails have not kept pace with the County's rapid population growth.
 Additionally, the LPPRP calls for more open space acquisition and recreational facilities throughout the County.

+6 In 2022, the Land Preservation, Parks and Recreation Plan was updated from its last version from 2017.

 Recreational demands continue to grow in our area, specifically in the greater Waldorf and La Plata communities.
 Water access amenities continue to be a priority as well.
 The strategic enhancements of parks, recreation facilities, and open spaces that utilized Program Open Space funds are planned to help the County work toward achieving the goals of the Land Preservation, Parks, and Recreation Plan, as well as those of the County Comprehensive Plan, and State of Maryland.